gazebosim/docs/dome/install.md

 The Dome collection is composed of many different Ignition libraries.
 The collection assures that all libraries are compatible and can be used together.

-This list of library versions may change up to the release date.

 | Library name       | Version       |
 | ------------------ |:-------------:|